WordPress/openverse/rfcs/20220217-visual_regression_testing.md

     - Create a `README.md` in the `visual-regression` directory with basic instructions for how to run and write visual regression tests.
 In particular mention our usage of `jest-image-snapshot` instead of the built in snapshot matcher.
 - [ ] Complete https://github.com/WordPress/openverse-frontend/issues/890 if it isn't already done.
 - [ ] Configure CI to run visual regression tests.
     - Write a new workflow to run the visual regression tests.
-You should be able to copy the existing e2e workflow and replace the call to `e2e:ci` to `visual-regression:ci`.
+You should be able to copy the existing e2e workflow and replace the call to `ci:e2e` to `ci:visual-regression`.
 - [ ] Configure Storybook visual regression tests.
     - Copy the existing `visual-regression` folder's configuration and create a new test folder called `storybook-visual-regression`.
     - Create corresponding local and CI scripts in `package.json` to run these tests, using `storybook` instead of `run-server` and use the correct port for Storybook